Sustainable Cooks

 Freezing in Canning Jars

 • Select clean wide-mouth jars.
-Allow for 1 inch of headspace to allow for expansion in the freezer.
+Allow for 1 inch of headspace to allow the buttermilk to expand in the freezer.

 • Freeze with the lid on for 6 hours.
 Label.

 • Pour buttermilk into trays.
-Traditional ice cub trays are 3/4 oz per cube.
+Traditional ice cube trays are 3/4 oz per cube.
 Traditional muffin trays are 3 1/2 oz per section.

 • Place on a flat surface in the freezer and freeze for 2-4 hours.